GPTinf/bypass-gptzero/README.md

 # Get started
 To begin with GPTinf, just go to https://www.gptinf.com and type in the content that you wish to change in the given text box.
 After inputting your text, click the button and wait for GPTinf to process it.
 You will get rephrased chatGPT text.

 GPTinf is easy to comprehend and anyone can utilize it without having any technical information or usable skill.
-Just by a few key presses, you can beat any text identification tools and make sure that your dialogue remains undetected.
+Just by a few key presses, you can beat any text identification tools and make sure that your AI-usage remains undetected.

 # Benefits of GPTinf